African Monkey Business

 Then - cholera.
 And more hurricanes.

 And yet - some of the most original art anywhere is found there.
-Painting, metal sculpture - wood work - Original, colorful - and full of story and life.
+Paintings, metal sculptures - wood work - original, colorful - and full of story and life.
+Some of my favorite art.

 Haitian art - painting, sculptures, metalwork - is wonderful.